 Students and volunteers

-Music Therapy provide clinical training placements to students from accredited Australian Music Therapy courses.
+Music Therapy provides clinical training placements to students from accredited Australian Music Therapy courses.
 Please contact your student placement coordinator for further details of the application process.

 Volunteers work specifically in the Child Life and Music Therapy department.
 These volunteers support staff in the preparation and cleaning of resources.
 Volunteers may work on the wards under the supervision and guidance of therapists.

-For more information on becoming at volunteer at The Children's Hospital at Westmead, visit Volunteer at The Children's Hospital at Westmead.
+For more information on becoming a volunteer at The Children's Hospital at Westmead, visit Volunteer at The Children's Hospital at Westmead.